* DATA STRUCTURE APTITUDE *

 E.g. of languages based on it are DSL ALPHA, QUEL.

-40. How does Tuple-oriented relational calculus differ
+40. How does Tuple-oriented relational

-from domain-oriented relational calculus
+from domain-oriented relational

 The tuple-oriented calculus uses a tuple variables